Special Note#

 - Install Desktop Environment (KDE Plasma, GNOME, Hyprland)

-- Optional Advanced Configuration (LUKS full disk encryption, LTO optimization, Kernel tuning, RAID)
+- Optional Advanced Configuration (LUKS full disk encryption, Secure Boot, LTO optimization, Kernel tuning, RAID)

 - System Maintenance (SSD TRIM, Power Management, Flatpak, System Update)